-Course Content: All lecture slides, recordings and materials will be posted on the Quercus course page for each lecture section.
+Course Content: All lecture slides and materials will be posted on the Quercus course page for each lecture section.
 Furthermore, any important announcements will also be posted in Quercus.
 Please make sure to check it regularly so you don't miss anything.

 Textbook: There are no required textbooks.
 All assessments will be conducted based on lecture materials.
 However, there are some useful books which will be used for references.
+The books are available online.